-Generally where goodwill was sold to the company for cash or debt on or after 3 December 2014, individuals were prevented from claiming Entrepreneurs’ Relief (ER) and capital gains tax arises on the gain.
-The exception to this rule is that a claim to ER is allowed for partners in a firm who do not hold or acquire any stake in the successor company.
+Generally where goodwill is sold to the company for cash or debt on or after 3 December 2014, individuals are prevented from claiming Entrepreneurs’ Relief (ER), and capital gains tax (CGT) arises on the gain.
+The exceptions to this rule are that a claim to ER is allowed:

 The precise effects of ceasing business in an unincorporated form, including ‘overlap relief’ need to be considered.

 Once again the position needs to be carefully considered.

 There may be other non-tax advantages of incorporation and these are summarised below.

 A company normally provides limited liability.
 If a shareholder’s shares are fully paid he cannot normally be required to invest any more in the company.
 However, banks often require personal guarantees from the directors for borrowings.
 The advantage of limited liability will generally apply in respect of liabilities to other creditors.

 A company will enjoy legal continuity as it is a legal entity in its own right, separate from its owners (the shareholders).
 It can own property, sue and be sued.

 Effective ownership of the business may be more readily transferred, in comparison to a business which is not trading as a limited company.

 Normally a bank is able to take extra security by means of a ‘floating charge’ over the assets of the company and this will increase the extent to which monies may be borrowed against the assets of the business.